shunsukeaihara/pysas/README.md

 Python(2.X, 3.X) wrapper for World Speech Analysis and Synthesis System.

 This module is based on [World](http://ml.cs.yamanashi.ac.jp/world/english/index.html) C++ library by M. Morise.
+The  version of bundled World C++ library is 0.2.0_3.

 ## usage